GraysonCAdams/todoist-bridge/README.md

       - ./credentials:/app/credentials
       - ./data:/app/data
     ports:
-      - "3000:3000"  # Required for Google OAuth (first run only)
+      - "3000:3000"  # Google OAuth web form (first run only)
+      - "3001:3001"  # Alexa auth proxy (first run only, if using Alexa)
     environment:
       - LOG_LEVEL=info
       - TZ=America/New_York
 ```

-> **Note:** Port 3000 is only needed for the initial Google authorization.
-After the token is saved, you can remove the port mapping.
+> **Note:** Ports are only needed for initial authorization.
+After tokens/cookies are saved, you can remove the port mappings.
+For Alexa, also set `proxy_host` in config.yaml to your Docker host's IP.

 Run with: